AlishbaNazeerkhan/4Bit-Multiplier-UVM/README.md

 # 4-Bit Multiplier UVM Verification
 ## Project Overview
-This project implements a 4-bit × 4-bit combinational multiplier in Verilog and verifies it using a complete UVM (Universal Verification Methodology) testbench in SystemVerilog.
+This project implements a 4-bit × 4-bit combinational multiplier in Verilog and verifies it using a complete UVM (Universal Verification Methodology) testbench.

 The design takes two 4-bit inputs (a and b) and produces an 8-bit output (y), which is the product of the two inputs.
 Since the DUT is purely combinational, no clock is required for the DUT itself; however, the UVM testbench uses delay-based synchronization to drive inputs and sample outputs.